matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 an _iterative_ process.
 ```

-And so getting a problem state right is an iterative process for most
+And so getting a problem statement right is an iterative process for
-people.
-Now Rich is particularly good at this, so if you play this
+most people.
+Now Rich is particularly good at this, so if you play
-game with him, he has this skill, which is not talking until he has
+this game with him, he has this skill, which is: not talking until he
-done his thinking, which is really unfair.
-Because I am totally the
+has done his thinking, which is really unfair.
+Because I am totally
-opposite.
+the opposite.
 I definitely talk by way of thinking, and I say
 progressively less stupid things until I get to something somewhat
 reasonable.